 - Freak Out: Apparently, "First Train Home" was inspired by a minor one.

-- Gaia's Lament/Revenge: "Earth", where the earth itself is an annoyed mother chastising humanity, her children.
+- Gaia's Lament / Gaia's Vengeance: "Earth", where the earth itself is an annoyed mother chastising humanity, her children.

 - Instrumentals: The deluxe version of Ellipse featured a second disc containing the entire album in this form.
 Since "The Fire" was already an instrumental, Heap removed the piano solo leaving just the crackling fire.